E-ARK-Software/earkweb/docs/install_wsgi.md

         keytool -genkey -alias tomcat -keyalg RSA -keystore keystore.jks

-    In the following questions set the Common Name (CN) to earkdev.ait.ac.at to avoid SSL errors of type 'hostname mismatch'.
+    In the following questions set the Common Name (CN) to earkwebdev.ait.ac.at to avoid SSL errors of type 'hostname mismatch'.

 2. Activate SSL: